BC Sales Tax Calculator 2026 – GST & PST (12%)

 Yukon (YT) 5% 0% - 5%

-⚠️ Rates shown are based on the most commonly applied public tax rates and may vary for certain goods, services, or tax-exempt situations.
+Rates shown are based on the most commonly applied public tax rates and may vary for certain goods, services, or tax-exempt situations.

 How to calculate sales tax in British Columbia (before tax and tax included)

 The exact calculation formula in British Columbia is: Total = Amount × 1.12.
-To reverse-calculate and find the pre-tax price from a receipt, simply divide the total amount paid by 1.12.
+Example: a $500 laptop in Vancouver costs $560 after tax ($25 GST + $35 PST).
+To find the pre-tax price from a $560 receipt, divide by 1.12 to confirm the base price was $500.

 Total including tax = Before-tax amount × (1 + 12%)